VectorInstitute/SegMate/README.rst

 First, install ``groundingdino`` from its repository, this is a dependency for ``segmate``:

-**NOTE**: There is an issue with the setup script in the GroundingDINO repository causing it not able to install ``torch`` properly, please `manually install PyTorch <https://pytorch.org/get-started/locally/>`_ for now
+**NOTE**: There is an issue with the setup script in the GroundingDINO repository causing it not able to install ``torch`` properly, please `manually install PyTorch <https://pytorch.org/get-started/locally/>`_ for now.
+For other issues, refer to the `installation guide <https://github.com/IDEA-Research/GroundingDINO/tree/main#hammer_and_wrench-install>`_:

 .. code-block:: console